louiseds/louiseds.github.io/about.md

 * 2015 : Master thesis, _Ce qui arrive_ (about the potentiel of accident in the performing arts), mention ‘‘very good’’, Paris.

-* 2015 : Stage designer of _Avant mais juste après_ a play by Yvo Mentens at the National Conservatory (CnsAD), Paris.
+* 2015 : Stage designer of _Après mais juste avant_ a play by Yvo Mentens at the National Conservatory (CnsAD), Paris.

 * 2014 : Stage designer assistant for _The Past_, directed by Constanza Macras, cie.
 Dorkyparks, produced by Hellerau and Schaubühne, Dresden and Berlin.